HAYY: A Self-Taught Musical (nüans)

 Aichi Arts Center, Nagoya; Tokyo National University of Fine Arts and Music

-Travel together with 35 artists [18 guests, professors in Nagoya, JP, from Japan to Germany, for approx. two weeks]: Nagoya ー Düsseldorf
+Travel together with 35 artists [18 guests, professors in Nagoya, JP, Nagoya, Japan ー Düsseldorf, Germany, for approx. two weeks]

 Atelier am Eck; Kunstakademie Düsseldorf